But what exactly is the difference between synchronous and asynchronous messaging?

 This means that with synchronous messaging, you can’t reopen the same conversation, even if you closed it by accident.
 Plus, message threads aren’t saved when a chat session ends.
 So, if you need to continue your conversation, you must start a new chat.

 This can prove annoying to customers.
 Particularly if they’re forced to repeat themselves upon the start of a new synchronous messaging session.
-Fortunately, it’s possible to mitigate these issues.
-Chat transcripts and chat history can streamline the experience for reconnecting users.

 — Asynchronous messaging —